ddella/OpenSSL/Public Key Anatomy/README.md

 This applies to RSA public key only.
 It's based on a little bit of reverse engineering 😀
 ## RSA Public Key in PEM
 The first thing to do is to convert the public key `PEM`file to haxadecimal.
 The `PEM` file is the base64 representation of the key.
-For this example, I generated a 512-bit RSA private key to keep the numbers small but in reality this is insecure.
+For this example, I generated a 512-bit RSA private key (you never generate a public key) to keep the numbers small but in reality this is insecure.
 >RSA Public Key in Base64 PEM format
 >```
 >-----BEGIN PUBLIC KEY-----